 Why Travel Beyond

 At its heart, Travel Beyond is a family business – and my colleagues and I all truly feel like family.
-At our best, we support and celebrate our successes.
-When one of us needs support or advice, we are all there to assist.
+We support each other and celebrate our successes.
+When one of us needs ideas or advice, we are all there to assist.
 We all continually challenge each other to look for fresh and creative ways to serve our clients.
 I am fortunate to work with the best of the best in the travel industry.
 I learn something new every single day I am here!

-BA in Public Relations and Communications, University of Minnesota – Twins Cities
+BA, Public Relations & Communications, Univ of Minnesota – Twin Cities

 Most Memorable Travel Experience

 It’s hard to top a person’s first visit to Africa – and my trip was no exception.
-The experiences I had there are still top of mind, even though my trip was over a year ago.
-I often think of the amazing animals and culture are something you have to see to understand, and of course, Travel Beyond does it right by working with the top properties and guides in the area.
-I will always fondly remember sitting safely on a deck at a camp in South Africa with some friends.
-We sipped champagne and watched a young bull elephant eat his way through the camp’s carefully groomed plants and trees.
-It was humorous, but it was also a reminder about the strength and beauty of these creatures.
+The experience is still top of mind, even though my trip was over eight years ago.
+I fondly remember sitting safely on the deck at a camp in South Africa with some friends.
+In the quiet of the night, we sipped champagne and watched a young (naughty!) bull elephant eat his way through the camp’s carefully groomed plants and trees.
+It was so funny (and, yes, a little self-indulgent on my part!), but mostly, it was a reminder about the strength and beauty of these creatures.
 There was no mistaking that we were the visitors here and this was HIS place.

 Victoria Falls River Lodge (Victoria Falls, Zimbabwe)